nfsarmento/nuno-sarmento-popup/README.md

 **Frequently Asked Questions**

-Q1.
-How to modify popup window style?
+*How to modify popup window style?

-Please go to NS PopUp settings and choose your favorite colors.
+*Please go to NS PopUp settings and choose your favorite colors.

-Q2.
-How to modify popup opening time?
+*How to modify popup opening time?

-Please go to NS PopUp settings and change the "Timer".
+*Please go to NS PopUp settings and change the "Timer".

-Examples:
+*Examples:

-2000 = 2 seconds
+* 2000 = 2 seconds
-4000 = 4 seconds
+* 4000 = 4 seconds
-6000 = 5 seconds
+* 6000 = 5 seconds